Read This First

 Prompt 1: Provide definitions of vicious and virtuous circularity, and discuss relevant attempts at delineation.

-The section turns on Introduction, Attempts at Delineation, and Notable Contributions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Attempts at Delineation and Notable Contributions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Introduction distinct from Attempts at Delineation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Attempts at Delineation distinct from Notable Contributions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Circularity, Introduction, and Definitions.
+Treat Circularity, Definitions, and Examples as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 Vicious circularity occurs when a definition, argument, or proof relies on itself in a way that renders it uninformative or invalid.
 It often leads to logical fallacies, paradoxes, or infinite regress.
 In essence, vicious circularity fails to provide a foundational basis for understanding because it presupposes the very thing it aims to establish.